Adetisingh/EMOTION-BASED-MUSIC-RECOMMENDATION-SYSTEM/README.md

 * 🧠 Deep learning model predicts your emotion

-* 🎶 A curated playlist is recommended based on user's emotion
+* 🎶 A curated playlist is recommended based on user's emotions